LieutenantMaster/DayZ-Expansion-LoadingScreen-Sample/README.md

  - Custom Loading Bar color
  - Custom loading screen based on the map without the loading screen of Expansion
  - Custom loading messages mixed with the loading messages of Expansion

+## Troubleshoot

+### The screen is white !
+The path of your pictures is incorrect or the naming is wrong.
+The mod was not able to find the picture(s).

+### I have compiled my mod but I don't see anything new, it's like if my mod was not there.
+The path to your scripts is incorrect or it failed to compile the pbo containing the scripts.